Boarding at Warwick

 Excellent preparation for independent life at university

-Boys enjoy a degree of structured freedom and the opportunity to become more self-sufficient – especially useful in the senior years.
+Pupils enjoy a degree of structured freedom and the opportunity to become more self-sufficient – especially useful in the senior years.

 Supervised homework and access to teachers

-Boys complete their homework in a safe and effective working environment free from distraction with some subject specific staff on hand to assist if required.
+Pupils complete their homework in a safe and effective working environment free from distraction with some subject specific staff on hand to assist if required.
 Experience has shown that some flexi/occasional boarders may find it easier to work in school than at home

 Access to Sports Centre and balanced social opportunities